harshder003/uAgent-Currency-Monitor/readme.md

 - Create an account on [FreeCurrencyAPI](https://app.freecurrencyapi.com/) and get an Api Key.

-  - Visit [FreeCurrencyAPI](https://app.freecurrencyapi.com/) and create a new account or Sign-in to your account.
+  - Visit [ExchangerateAPI](https://app.exchangerate-api.com/dashboard) and create a new account or Sign-in to your account.

   - Now copy the Default API Key provided.

-  - This API is only able to consider USD as base currency.
-Be sure to set base currency as USD while editing the client.py file.
+  - This api fetches data based on base currency you mentioned.

 - Create a file in the project directory named `.env` and paste the following code in it.